Waimakariri River Trout and Salmon, 88 photos, maps, access

 An After Work Fishery

+Waimakariri River trout and salmon fishing are great after work activities for those living close by.
 The Waimakariri River is often described as an “after work fishery” because of it’s close proximity to the city of Christchurch.
-Indeed there can’t be many cities in the world where it is possible to catch sea-run brown trout and quinnat salmon just 30 minutes drive from the city center.
+Indeed there can’t be many cities in the world where it is possible to catch sea-run brown trout and quinnat salmon just 30 minutes drive from the city centre.

 The Waimakariri River usually fishes best for salmon later in the season with March being the best month.

 There is a excellent, reasonably priced, camping ground at Kairaki Beach Motor Camp, right next to the Waimakariri River mouth on the north side.
 The phone number is (03) 3277335.
 It is less than 100 metres from the river – highly recommended.

 Close to Christchurch City

 Being so close to Christchurch the lower Waimakariri River is very popular with salmon anglers especially when the fish are running.
 After a few years other anglers become familiar faces.
 You might think so many people fishing in a small area would be a bad thing but it is in fact an advantage.
 News of salmon being taken spreads quickly.
 With salmon fishing timing counts a great deal.
 Knowing when there is salmon action at the river-mouth maximizes your fishing time.
 Just seeing others landing fish is encouraging.
 At least you know you are at the right place; at the right time!

 Salmon Fishing Competitions Waimakariri River mouth